Corruption Robust Offline Reinforcement Learning with Human Feedback: Low Relative Condition Number

 \end{theorem}

-We now instantiate Theorem~\eqref{thm:relative-cond-number-bound} for the setting of linear MDP.
-For corruption robust offline RL, we use algorithm (\texttt{R-LSVI} from \cite{zhang2022corruption}) as an oracle.
-It requires a coverage assumption similar to assumption~\eqref{asn:rel_cond_number}. \begin{assumption}[Relative Condition Number: V2] For a target distribution $\pi$, there exists a constant $\alpha > 0$ such that the following condition holds.
+We now instantiate \Cref{thm:relative-cond-number-bound} for the setting of linear MDP.
+For corruption robust offline RL, we use algorithm (\texttt{R-LSVI} from \cite{zhang2022corruption}) as an oracle, which requires a coverage assumption. \begin{assumption}[Relative Condition Number: V2] Let $\Sigma^\avg_{\mu_0, \mu_1}$ be the average feature covariance matrix under pair of distributions $\mu_0$ and $\mu_1$, as defined in \cref{eq:avg-cov-matrix}.
+Then there exists a constant $\alpha > 0$ such that the following condition holds.

 \end{assumption}